jarikmarwede/IdeaBag2-Solutions/README.md

 * [Pygame 1.9.3](https://www.pygame.org/) (Graphics and Multimedia/Mp3 Player)

 ## License
-This repository uses the GNU General Public License v3.0.
+This repository uses the MIT License.
 A copy of it can be found in [LICENSE](https://github.com/jarik-marwede/IdeaBag2-Projects/blob/master/LICENSE).